Menu

 decision = interrupt({"message": "Approve?", "options": ["yes", "no"]})

-Mistake 4: Ignoring the interrupt return value
+Mistake 4: Tossing the return value

 python